kristingmunder/RedCapHealthFair/docs/required_programs.md

 - Windows 10: Window's default command line interface is called [PowerShell](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/powershell).
-  We'll be using this to run commands in order to install the required programs.
+  We'll be using this to run commands in order to install the required programs. *Note*: Command Prompt is also possible to use.
 The steps allow you to open PowerShell on windows
   1. Click the windows start button
   1. type "Powershell"
   1. Press enter